evidentlyai/evidently/docs/book/get-started/oss_quickstart_llm.md

 text_evals_report.run(reference_data=None, current_data=eval_dataset)
 ```

-There are multiple built-in evals to choose from.
-You can also create custom ones, including LLM-as-a-judge.
-We call the result of each such evaluation a `descriptor`.
+Each evaluation is a `descriptor`.
+You can choose from many built-in evaluations or create custom ones.

-View the Report in Python:
+View the Report in Python to see the distribution of scores:

 ```
 text_evals_report
 ```

-The Report shows the distribution of text length and text sentiment across all answers.

-You can also export the dataset with descriptors added to each indiviudal row.
+You can also export the dataset with added descriptors for each row.

 ```
 text_evals_report.datasets().current